 |Secondary School Teacher||4,550,000 SLL|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Sierra Leone earn 14% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Sierra Leone is 14% on average across all career fields.